madreher/LammpsInputBuilder/README.md

  - `compute`, `uncompute`
  - `group ID style ...`, `group ID delete`

-LammpsInputBuilder maintain this logic by requiring all its type of objects to provide a *do* and *undo* command whenever relavant.
+LammpsInputBuilder maintain this logic by requiring all its types of objects to provide a *do* and *undo* command whenever relavant.
 The only exceptions to this rule are the `Instruction` objects which do not have an *undo* counter part.
 For example, the command `reset_timestep` simply sets the `step` counter to a new value, therfor it doesn't need to be stopped or undone, it is a simple one time action.

 #### Unrolling the TypedMolecule

 The first step is to translate the `TypedMolecule` object.
-The data file is generated internally by ASE.
-The initial Lammps input script is based on a preconfigured template with the necessary adjustements to account for the type of potential used.
+The data file is generated internally by [ASE](https://wiki.fysik.dtu.dk/ase/).
+The initial Lammps input script is based on a preconfigured template with the necessary adjustements to account for the type of forcefield used.

 Dev note: This is a sufficient approach for now because LIB only supports ReaxFF and Airebo potentiel which only requires the Atom section in the Lammps data file.
 Other forcefield might require a different approach or backend.